 Beware of Hang Fires

-Hang fires happen when the firing pin has struck the primer and there is a delay before it fires.
+Hang fires happen when the firing pin has struck the primer and there is a delay before the gun fires.
 This can occur for several reasons, such as a faulty firing pin or spring, defective primer, or other cartridge-related problems.
 A misfire is when the primer fails to ignite the powder.
 Hang fires and misfires can happen with any kind of firearm.